-(B) $$\exists X (\exists x X x \land \forall x \forall y [(X x \land A x y) \supset (x \neq y \land X y)])$$
+(B) $\exists X (\exists x X x \land \forall x \forall y [(X x \land A x y) \supset (x \neq y \land X y)])$

-- If there were a first-order formula that captured the meaning of (B), it would be possible to give first-order axioms for arithmetic that rule out nonstandard models. - 2.
+- 1. If there were a first-order formula that captured the meaning of (B), it would be possible to give first-order axioms for arithmetic that rule out nonstandard models. - 2.
 But it can be proven that no first-order axioms for arithmetic can rule out nonstandard models. - 3.
 Hence (by reductio) there is no first-order formula that captures the meaning of (B).

 To understand this, we need to know what a nonstandard model of arithmetic is.
 You already know what a model is: a domain and an interpretation of the language's predicates and individual constants on that domain.
 A model of a set of axioms is a model that makes these axioms true.
 Now consider a set of first-order axioms for arithmetic (such as the standard Peano axioms).
 These axioms will contain some arithmetical expressions, like '0', 'S', '+', and '<'.
-The standard model of arithmetic interprets these in the normal way: the domain is the set of natural numbers, the extension of 'S' is the set of pairs consisting of a natural number and its successor, the extension of '+' is the set of triples consisting of two natural numbers and their sum, and the extension of '<' is the set of pairs consisting of two natural numbers where the first is less than the second.
+The standard model of arithmetic interprets these in the normal way: the domain is the set of natural numbers, the extension of 'S' is the set of pairs consisting of a natural number and its successor, the extension of '+' is the set of triples consisting of two natural numbers where the first is less than the second.